 A Development Application (DA) is a formal application to Council for carrying out various types of 'development' as defined by NSW Planning legislation and Local Planning Instruments.
 Development includes activities such as new building works, alterations, additions, demolition, subdivision, and use of land.

 At the time of lodgement, detailed plans and supportive documentation should be submitted to facilitate a timely assessment of your application.
-Failure to provide Council with the information required will place the application on 'Stop the Clock' and delay the assessment process.
+Failure to provide Council with the information required will 'Stop the Clock', putting the application on hold and delaying the assessment process.

-Development Applications forms are available for download on our Application Forms page.
+Development Activity Application forms are available for download on our Application Forms page.